Annual Report (PDF)

-ARF is pleased to share that the organization has received the highest four-star rating awarded by Charity Navigator for 11 years running, placing ARF at a level achieved by only 1 percent of charities rated.
-Charity Navigator, America's premier independent charity evaluator, works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of over 5,300 of America's largest charities.
+ARF is pleased to share that the organization has received the highest four-star rating awarded by Charity Navigator for 13 years running, placing ARF at a level achieved by only 1 percent of charities rated.
+Charity Navigator, America's premier independent charity evaluator, works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of more than 9,000 of America's charities.

 The mailings provide educational information concerning the suffering of animals forgotten by society, including adoption, spay-neuter, animal care, training, animal safety, volunteering, and fostering opportunities.
 Event allocations are calculated utilizing the schedule of the event by program segment.
 Each mailing and every event were analyzed for allocations, accepted and reported by Sweeney Kovar, an independent auditor.
 ARF is constantly striving to expand programs while keeping expenses down to ensure financial responsibility.